figtools/figgy.docs/docs/manual/figgy-cloud/okta.md

 Fair warning, this might be a bit tedious if you have a lot of AWS accounts, but once it's done it will be easy to maintain.
 If you get annoyed or demotivated, you aren't alone..
 I've had to write the same figgy deployment guide 3 times over now -- one for each auth type.

-1. First collect a list of all your AWS AccountIds you just deployed to and their associated environment aliases.
+1. First collect a list of associated AWS account ids for accounts you just deployed Figgy Cloud to, and their associated environment aliases.
 1. Next, retrieve your list of roles I asked you to set aside earlier.

 For instance, suppose you have these these accounts and roles.